-Schedule 5.
-Milford Trans-Tasman Fund
+Schedule 6.
+Milford Aggressive Fund

-The Milford Trans-Tasman Fund's objective is to provide capital growth after management and administration charges but before tax and before the performance fee, by out-performing a mix of two relevant share market indices over the minimum recommended investment timeframe.
+The Milford Aggressive Fund's objective is to maximise capital growth after the base fund fee but before tax over the minimum recommended investment timeframe.

-It primarily invests in Australasian equities.
+The Fund primarily invests in international equities, with a moderate allocation to Australasian equities.